A blog about two hikers: Dormouse and Dirt Stew

 Dirt Stew is 32 years old, grew up in Merrick, NY and went to school for Environmental and Forest Biology at State University of New York College of Environmental Science and Forestry at Syracuse University.
 He likes to hike, juggle, play Ultimate Frisbee, and travel places that allow him to learn about the natural world.

-After we hiked the Appalachian Trail together, we moved from the East Coast to the San Francisco Bay Area, and we have been lived for a few years.
+After we hiked the Appalachian Trail together, we moved from the East Coast to the San Francisco Bay Area, where we lived for a few years.
 Shortly after the Appalachian Trail, we knew we wanted to hike the Pacific Crest Trail as well.
 We were infected with the hiking-bug!
 We were married in 2012, and after Dirt Stew’s father passed away in 2013, we realized that life is short, and decided the time to hike was not later, but NOW.
 We started preparing for a 2014 hike of the PCT.
 After completing our hike of the Pacific Crest Trail, we decided to move back east to be closer to family.
 We now live in Asheville, North Carolina and work part time guiding hikes for Blue Ridge Hiking Company.

 Feel free to check out our BLOG where we discuss hiking and other trail related stuff.